Telefonica/check-spdx-headers/README.md

-# Check license headers
+# Check SPDX headers

-Checks that all files have the correct license headers using the SPDX License Identifier
+Checks that files have the correct SPDX headers.

+Currently, __only supports checking for the license and copyright headers__.

 # Table of Contents